LogtalkDotOrg/logtalk3/manuals/_sources/userman/errors.rst.txt

-Note, however, that ``Goal`` and ``ExecutionContext`` can be unbound or only partially instantiated when the corresponding information is not available (e.g. due to compiler optimizations that throw away the necessary error context information).
+Note, however, that ``Goal`` and ``ExecutionContext`` can be unbound or only partially instantiated when the corresponding information is not available (e.g., due to compiler optimizations that throw away the necessary error context information).
 The ``ExecutionContext`` argument is an opaque term that can be decoded using the :ref:`logtalk::execution_context/7 <logtalk/0::execution_context/7>` predicate.